Beverly Sartain MA, CADCII, PCC

 Coaching is truly an opportunity to live your greatest potential and help others do the same.
 What a win/win for your soul?!
 If you are resonating with this message, We’d like to invite you into an incredible soul tribe of people doing great work into the world while working on themselves.
 Are you ready to learn coach-specific skills so you can create more time, money and creativity freedom for yourself and those you love?
 Are you are ready to step into greater service and impact using your life’s challenges to support humanity with your unique skill set that only you have and can give?
 Are you ready to actualize your calling to “do your own thing” and serve from your soul even though you don't know all the answers or steps right now?
 If this is you then head on over to our programs page, see what’s a fit so you can finally get the support you need to make your inner vision an outer reality.

-A quote that resonates deeply within me is "Be the change you wish to see in the world." -Mahatma Gandhi.
-I believe that we are all spiritual beings having a human experience and that we are all here to support ourselves and each-other in growing to our highest potential.
+I relate most deeply to myself as a spiritual being having a human experience.
+Self-realization, self-actualization, service, and compassion are my top values.
 I experience daily gratitude for the opportunity to be of service to others, in alignment with my higher purpose, in fulfilling the duties of my role as Vice President of Holistic Coach Training Institute.

 We founded the Holistic Coach Training Institute to support other Holistic Coaches in growing personally and professionally so that they can "be the change they wish to see in the world" as they serve others by empowering them to do so as well.